CodeYourFuture/syllabus/docs/js-core-3/week-3/lesson.md

 You can find the project [here](/js-core-3/tv-show-dom-project/readme)

-Students should group into teams based on the Level that they are working on currently.
+Trainees should group into teams based on the Level that they are working on currently.

 ## Coursework